strazz/PilotApp/README.md

       @Published var applicationError: Error?
       @Published var isLoading = false
   ```
-  The bindings triggers the validation functions and, if some of them fails, the related error is setted and shown in the view, for instance:
+  The bindings triggers the validation functions and, if some of them fails, the related error is setted and showed in the view, for instance:
   ```
   private func validateName() {
           $name.map { [unowned self] aName in